Board Members

 Stephanie lives in Redmond with her family.
 She grew up in Central Illinois and lived in Portland for 16 years before moving to Central Oregon in 2015.
 Stephanie worked as a direct support professional (DSP) for children and adults when she moved to Portland and then became a mother in 2003.
 This experience served her well when her daughter was identified as needing early intervention services and IEP support for Autism and hearing.
 The single most important thing in those early days was parent-to-parent support and being able to give that back in return.

 Stephanie has been working with children and adults that experience disability and co-occurring mental health needs for 20 years with 13 years providing behavior consultation throughout the state.
 Stephanie is a 2008 graduate of Partners in Policymaking.
-She holds an Associate of Arts in Human Services and is in the final stages of earning her Bachelor’s Degree in the Human Development and Family Science Program at OSU-Cascades.
+She holds an Associate of Arts in Human Services and a Bachelor’s Degree in the Human Development and Family Sciences.
 She is passionate about equity, ensuring diverse family voices are heard, and supporting families to feel like someone has their back no matter what.

 Felicity Woods | Board Member

-Felicity looks forward to the opportunity to share her story and her unique experience of living with Aspergers.
+She looks forward to continuing to share her story and using her voice to create positive change.

 Monica Huey | Board Member